 Perhaps more glaring is how much I realize Skylar, the effeminate character, is quite the misogynist.
 While simply saying “bitch” is very much a part of Black gay culture and vernacular, the way Skylar uses it and how much he seems to despise a lot of women and think himself superior is really unfortunate.
-In particular there’s a scene where he describes sleeping with a DL man who has a suspicious and ghetto-fabulous baby mama who eventually confronts Skylar over her boyfriend.
-Skylar admits he threatened physical violence and really would have done it had she not taken the hint and left, after Skylar callously told her he was sleeping with her boyfriend.
-Obviously this willingness to harm women, despite Skylar’s proximity to femininity, was very disturbing for me.
+In particular, there’s a scene where he describes sleeping with a DL man who has a suspicious and ghetto-fabulous baby mama who eventually confronts Skylar over her boyfriend.
+Skylar admits he threatened physical violence and really would have done it had she not taken the hint and left after Skylar callously told her he was sleeping with her boyfriend.
+This willingness to harm women, despite Skylar’s proximity to femininity, was very disturbing for me.
 To my delight, Chauncey was also disturbed and taken aback.
-While I still don’t condone Skylar’s misogynistic sentiments, finding out how his mother outed him in front his boyfriend when they were young and the boyfriend didn’t know Skylar was a boy (he was a very pretty boy and decided to dress in drag, and the boyfriend didn’t realize despite the physical relationship).
+While I still don’t condone Skylar’s misogynistic sentiments, finding out how his mother outed him in front of his boyfriend when they were young and the boyfriend didn’t know Skylar was a boy (he was a very pretty boy and decided to dress in drag, and the boyfriend didn’t realize despite the physical relationship).
 His mother was really horrible to him and homophobic, but I still think that we don’t have to take out our anger on people who are similar to the people who hurt us.
 Also a side note, I wonder if the story had been written now whether or not Skylar might have a differing gender identity, perhaps non-binary.